en-young-jeong/network-automation-labs/README.md

 ## Example Outputs
 - Saved running-config files
-- Backup config files
+- Backup configuration files
-- Log files (error logs, debugs)
+- Log files (error logs, debug logs)
-- Comparison reports for config changes
+- Configuration change reports
-- ...
+- JSON files containing operational state data

 ## Learning Outcomes
 - Practical experience in network automation
 - Understanding of Python libraries for networking
 - Hands-on practice with Cisco device management
+- Experience handling network automation errors safely

 ## Future Improvements
 - Device configuration into YAML files
 - Multithreading
-- Comparison json backup files using Deepdiff module
+- Using Deepdiff module with JSON backup files
 - ...

 ## Attribution
 Some scripts in this repository are based on concepts and examples from David Bombal's Udemy course on Network Automation.
 The code has been modified and extended for personal learning and lab practice.